Brief for entry stage of competition

 No pre-prepared elements permitted, with the exception of homemade stocks

 N.B.
-When selecting your seasonal menu, please don’t forget that the semi-finals will be held at the end of September!
+When selecting your seasonal menu, please don’t forget that the semi-finals will be held in September!

 - The ingredients selected by the judges must be included in all menus submitted by entrants.
 These ingredients may be used in either the starter or the main course.